brittojo7n/Fentry-AutoCrate/README.md

-# FENTRY Auto Crate: Configuration Guide
+# FENTRY Auto Crate

 This repository contains a pre-configured script and GitHub Actions workflow to automatically claim your free "Regular Crate" on fentry.org.
-To use it, you will first need to create your own copy of this repository.
+To use it, you will first need to create your own copy (**fork**) of this repository.

 ---

 ## How It Works

 The GitHub Actions workflow in this repository is scheduled to run automatically every six hours.
 It sets up a Python environment and executes the `main.py` script.
 The script uses a session cookie, which you will provide, to securely log in to your Fentry account and claim the crate if it's available.